31 Montana Bucket List Destinations for RVers

 #6.
 Little Bighorn Battlefield National Monument

 In June of 1876, a battle was fought between the US Army and both the Lakota and Cheyenne Native American tribes.
 This was one of the last armed efforts the tribes made to protect their way of life, and they fought hard.
-A huge number of individuals died during this battle, and they deserve to be learned about.
+A huge number of individuals died during this battle, and they deserve to be learned about, which is why the Little Bighorn Battlefield National Monument was established.

 #7.
 Nez Perce National Historical Park